LSU Football ranked #13 in Preseason Coaches’ Poll

-BATON ROUGE – LSU will enter the 2021 season ranked in the Top 25 as the Tigers come in at No. 13 in the USA Today Preseason Coaches Poll, which was released on Tuesday.
+BATON ROUGE, La. – LSU will enter the 2021 season ranked in the Top 25 as the Tigers come in at No. 13 in the USA Today Preseason Coaches Poll, which was released on Tuesday.

 It’s the 21st consecutive season the Tigers start the year ranked in the Top 25, a streak that dates back to 2001.
 LSU opens the year on September 4 against UCLA at the Rose Bowl in Pasadena.